lbrealdev/le-git/github-auth/git_ssh_key.md

 - In the `Title` field add a name for your SSH key, I recommend something similar to this:

 >
->      Github SSH Authentication Key
+>      Github SSH Au Key
 >

 - In the `Key Type` field, select `Authentication Key`, which is the default value.